 Other Educational Opportunities for Interested Homebuyers (optional)

-Boulder County Housing and Community Education offers a variety of financially oriented classes which may assist you in pursuing many of your financial goals such as homeownership, retirement planning, larger purchases, paying off debt and much more.
+Boulder County Community Learning and Empowerment Program offers a variety of financially oriented workshops which may assist you in pursuing many of your financial goals such as homeownership, retirement planning, larger purchases, paying off debt, improving your credit score and much more.
 The Financial Workshops are designed to meet you where you are to build focus around your unique goals.
 Through knowledge and skill development, personal reflection and peer to peer learning, you can develop a plan to move towards your financial goals and dreams!

 Below you will find a brief description of all the available workshops and a link to the online registration website to learn where and when they are happening, as well as register.

 Exploring My Financial Future – Design your future money picture and discover methods to bring your personal goals to life.